Federalism: Europe vs. the United States

 In Europe, "federalist" is sometimes used to describe those who favor a common federal government, with distributed power at regional, national and supranational levels.
-Most European federalists want this development to continue within the European Union.
+The Union of European Federalists advocates for this development within the European Union, ultimately leading to the United States of Europe.
 Although there are medieval and early modern examples of European states which used confederal and federal systems, contemporary European federalism originated in post-war Europe; one of the more important initiatives was Winston Churchill's speech in Zürich in 1946.

 In the United States, federalism originally referred to belief in a stronger central government.
 When the U.S. Constitution was being drafted, the Federalist Party supported a stronger central government, while "Anti-Federalists" wanted a weaker central government.
 This is very different from the modern usage of "federalism" in Europe and the United States.
 The distinction stems from the fact that "federalism" is situated in the middle of the political spectrum between a confederacy and a unitary state.
 The U.S. Constitution was written as a replacement for the Articles of Confederation, under which the United States was a loose confederation with a weak central government.

 In contrast, Europe has a greater history of unitary states than North America, thus European "federalism" argues for a weaker central government, relative to a unitary state.
 The modern American usage of the word is much closer to the European sense.
 As the power of the U.S. federal government has increased, some people have perceived a much more unitary state than they believe the Founding Fathers intended.
 Most people politically advocating "federalism" in the United States argue in favor of limiting the powers of the federal government, especially the judiciary (see Federalist Society, New Federalism).